 By Sunday night, she had stripped her bedroom down to the bare bones, painted over the anger and pain she had scrawled across the walls, and remade her bed with fresh sheets and a quilt from the linen closet.
 As she headed into Juliette for work on Monday, she felt as though she had taken a positive step forward, in the right direction.
 She rode that high until the end of the day.
 As she returned down the same highway she had traveled in the morning, this time in the direction of Allman Falls, her journey felt more like a step back.

 Slowing as she approached the construction zone, Ashley looked to her rear view mirror, to the stretch of open highway and nothingness she had just traveled down.
 Suddenly, she longed to turn around.
 She wanted to go in the opposite direction from the one she was headed.
-She didn’t care where she ended up, as long as it wasn’t where she had once been.
+She didn’t care where she ended up, as long as it wasn’t where she had been before.

 Anxious to make the change, Ashley pulled up to her favorite flagman where he stood guard in the middle of the road, and rolled down her window.
 Motioning for him to move, she said, “I need to turn around.”